opencost/opencost-website/docs/csv-export.md

 # Configuration

 To enable CSV export, you need to set the EXPORT_CSV_FILE environment variable to the path of the file.
-The file can be a local file or a storage object in one of the clouds.
+The file can be a local file or a storage object in one of the clouds.\
+If the file doesn't exist, it will automatically be created.
+If the file already exists, the data will be appended to it.
 Here are some usage examples:

 | Provider             | Value                                                                        |
 |----------------------|------------------------------------------------------------------------------|